clavinrali/mts-j/README.md

 ## Overview

 A full-stack django based framework for a factory machinery status and repair tracking system.
-This project is a group assignment for EEN1037 module
+This project is a group assignment for EEN1037 module.

 ## Developing